kartik-venugopal/aural-player/README.md

 Aural is an audio file player for macOS.
 Inspired by the classic Winamp player for Windows, it is designed to be easy-to-use and customizable ... a simple drag-drop-play player that can do a lot!

+### Project philosophy & mission

+Driven by love, and bounded by time and knowledge constraints 😄, this project is about developing a fun and useful app for macOS users who have a bunch of audio files sitting around.
+Over the years, the app has absorbed countless amazing ideas from the community that uses and loves it.
+While improvement will always be a goal, the app does **NOT** aim to be "perfect" or "the best" or "better than" ... it just is.

 ______

 ## Key features